ddeutils/ddedocs/docs/index.md

 # Welcome to **Data Develop & Engineer**

-> **_Disclaimer_**: This docs add-on my opinion from Data Engineer experience
+> **_Disclaimer_**: This docs add-on my opinion from a data engineer experiences
-> and experiment around ~5 years (_Since 2019_).
+> and experiments around ~6 years (_Since 2019_).

 !!! warning "Important"

-    I do not have much proper _English_ grammar because I am in the middle level of trying to practice writing and reading.
+    I do not have much proper _English_ grammar because I am in the middle level (I try to practice on writing and reading more and more).
-    Please understand this problem and open your mind before continue this documents :face_holding_back_tears:
+    Please understand this problem and open your mind before continue to read this documents :face_holding_back_tears:

-This project will deliver all Practice and Knowledge of **Data Developer and Engineer** area.
+This project will deliver all Practice and Knowledge in **Data Developer and Engineer**.

 ---